phoenixframework/phoenix/guides/authn_authz/scopes.md

 * `test_data_fixture` - a module that is automatically imported into the context test file.
 It must have a `NAME_scope_fixture/0` function that returns a unique scope struct for context tests, in this case `user_scope_fixture/0`.

-* `test_login_helper` - the name of a function that is registered as [`setup` callback](https://hexdocs.pm/ex_unit/ExUnit.Callbacks.html#setup/1) in LiveView / Controller tests.
+* `test_setup_helper` - the name of a function that is registered as [`setup` callback](https://hexdocs.pm/ex_unit/ExUnit.Callbacks.html#setup/1) in LiveView / Controller tests.
 The function is expected to be imported in the test file.
 Usually, this is ensured by putting it into the `MyAppWeb.ConnCase` module.

 While the `mix phx.gen.auth` automatically generates a scope, scopes can also be defined manually.
 This can be useful, for example, to retrofit an existing application with scopes or to define scopes that are not tied to a user.